Domain Invariant Representation Learning with Domain Density Transformations: An Practical Implementation using Generative Adversarial Networks

 The goal of StarGAN is to learn a unified network $G$ that transforms the data density among multiple domains.
 In particular, the network $G(x,d,d')$ (i.e., $G$ is conditioned on the image $x$ and the two different domains $d,d'$) transforms an image $x$ from domain $d$ to domain $d'$.
 Different from the original StarGAN model that only takes the image $x$ and the desired destination domain $d'$ as its input, in our implementation, we feed both the original domain $d$ and desired destination domain $d'$ together with the original image $x$ to the generator $G$.

 The generator's goal is to fool a discriminator $D$ into thinking that the transformed image belongs to the destination domain $d'$.
 In other words, the equilibrium state of StarGAN, in which $G$ completely fools $D$, is when $G$ successfully transforms the data density of the original domain to that of the destination domain.
-After training, we use $G(.,d,d')$ as the function $f_{d,d'}(.)$ described in the previous section and perform the representation learning via the objective function in Eq~\ref{obj}.
+After training, we use $G(.,d,d')$ as the function $f_{d,d'}(.)$ described in the previous section and perform the representation learning via the objective function in Eq.~\ref{obj}.

-Three important loss functions of the StarGAN architecture are: \begin{itemize} \item Domain classification loss $\mathcal{L}_{cls}$ that encourages the generator $G$ to generate images that correctly belongs to the desired destination domain $d'$. \item The adversarial loss $\mathcal{L}_{adv}$ that is the classification loss of a discriminator $D$ that tries to distinguish between real images and the fake images generated by G. The equilibrium state of StarGAN is when $G$ completely fools $D$, which means the distribution of the generated images (via $G(x,d,d'), x\sim p(x|d)$) becomes the distribution of the real images of the destination domain $p(x'|d')$.
+Three important loss functions of the StarGAN architecture are: \begin{itemize} \item Domain classification loss $\mathcal{L}_{cls}$ that encourages the generator $G$ to generate images that closely belongs to the desired destination domain $d'$. \item The adversarial loss $\mathcal{L}_{adv}$ that is the classification loss of a discriminator $D$ that tries to distinguish between real images and the synthetic images generated by G. The equilibrium state of StarGAN is when $G$ completely fools $D$, which means the distribution of the generated images (via $G(x,d,d'), x\sim p(x|d)$) becomes the distribution of the real images of the destination domain $p(x'|d')$.
 This is our objective, i.e., to learn a function that transforms domains' densities. \item Reconstruction loss $\mathcal{L}_{rec}=\mathbb{E}_{x,d,d'}[||x-G(x',d',d)||_1]$ where $x'=G(x,d,d')$ to ensure that the transformations preserve the image's content.
-Note that this also aligns with our interest since we want $G(.,d',d)$ to be the inverse of $G(.,d,d')$, which will minimize $\mathcal{L}_{rec}$ to zero. \end{itemize}
+Note that this also aligns with our interest since we want $G(.,d',d)$ to be the inverse of $G(.,d,d')$, which minimizes $\mathcal{L}_{rec}$. \end{itemize}

 We can enforce the generator $G$ to transform the data distribution within the class $y$ (e.g., $p(x|y,d)$ to $p(x'|y,d')$ $\forall y$) by sampling each minibatch with data from the same class $y$, so that the discriminator will distinguish the transformed images with the real images from class $y$ and domain $d'$.
 However, we found that this constraint can be relaxed in practice, and the generator almost always transforms the image within the original class $y$.